 Delving deeper, if Frost took inspiration from Dante's Inferno, then it's necessary to relate these nine lines of the poem to the nine circles of hell mentioned in Dante's book and to also link the Greek philosopher Aristotle's ethical ideas about human nature, which Dante's book reflects.

-So in the poem fire is desire which is passion, ice is hate which is reason.
+So, in the poem, fire is desire which is passion, and ice is hate which is reason.
 Those who strayed away from the positive life through reason were judged the worst offenders, ending up in a lake of ice.

 Either way, the end of the world is brought about by the emotional energy of humans.

 Frost's poem neatly expresses this ethical scenario in a nutshell.
-It's a sort of chilli pepper in a fridge.
+It's a sort of chili pepper in a fridge.